Fall Home Refresher…High Impact Design Ideas that Make the Most of Your Home

 and fabric will create long lasting satisfaction.

-my simple rules for sofas.
+Remember my simple rules for sofas.
 If the space is small, choose a sofa without a skirt

-(legs showing).
+Show the legs!
 Unless you’re buying an apartment sofa or love seat, three

 cushions are best.
 No one likes to sit on the crack.
 If you prefer a solid